asyncjs/async-website/_posts/2025-08-07-the-shape-of-things-to-come.md

 We will understand what ideas they help express, how they work, how they complement each other and what's missing.

+If you'd like to join, but can't make it in person, you can join us online via [YouTube](https://www.youtube.com/watch?v=UpERwa8noSo).

 ---

 🍕 Pizzas provided by our venue!
 Runway East has been fighting boring offices since 2014.
 Members get team bliss guaranteed with space to scale.
 [Learn more](https://runwayea.st/locations/brighton?utm_source=external&utm_medium=event&utm_campaign=sponsorship).